Enterprise Email Security

 101 Guide

-What is secure email?
+Enterprise email security: What is secure email?

 Learn what secure email is, why organisations need it, and what you need to consider.

-Enterprise email security?
+What is enterprise email security?

-Enterprise email security is crucial for protecting sensitive information and preventing data breaches.
 While many organisations focus on inbound email security measures, such as spam filters and malware scanners, outbound email security is equally important.

 Outbound email security refers to the protection of sensitive data that is sent out from an organisation via email.
 This includes any information that could potentially harm the organisation if it falls into the wrong hands, such as financial data, customer information, and intellectual property.